ietf-wg-cellar/flac-specification/flac.md

 Predictor coefficient precision bits 0b1111 | (#linear-predictor-subframe) Negative predictor right shift              | (#linear-predictor-subframe)

 All numbers used in a FLAC bitstream are integers, there are no floating-point representations.
 All numbers are big-endian coded, except the field lengths used in Vorbis comments (see (#vorbis-comment)), which are little-endian coded.
+This exception for Vorbis comments is to keep as much commonality as possible with Vorbis comments as used by the Vorbis codec (see [@Vorbis]).
 All numbers are unsigned except linear predictor coefficients, the linear prediction shift (see (#linear-predictor-subframe)), and numbers that directly represent samples, which are signed.
 None of these restrictions apply to application metadata blocks or to Vorbis comment field contents.

 All samples encoded to and decoded from the FLAC format MUST be in a signed representation.